JohnLeather/LMS-SCORM/README.md

 <br><br/>
 # Password salt

 The passwords are salted for additional security.
-You need to change this value because the salt value should be a secret.
-Given that you've got this source code from github everyone knows your current secret salt password.
+You need to change this value because the SALT value should be a secret.
+Given that you've got this source code from github everyone knows your current secret SALT password.
 In order to change this open up **/clib/cLib_Users.php** and search for SALT.

     const   SALT = "9X643fAy25w83b8fxfde3!£98X76232";

-Change the salt string to a similar complex string of mixed characters - Be as complex as you like as you do not need to remember this.
+Change the SALT string to a similar complex string of mixed characters - Be as complex as you like as you do not need to remember this.

-You should only change the SALT value once and before you start adding new user into the system.
-You cannot change the SALT after you have added new users to the system as their password won't work.
+You MUST only change the SALT value once and before you start adding new user into the system.
+You cannot change the SALT after you have added new users to the system as their password won't work with a constantly changing SALT.
-<br/><br/>
-**<span style="color:red">Password Warning</span>**

 The above default passwords are weak and should be changed as soon as possible. **Before you do this, please setup the Password salt first**.

 Login as each admin or super admin and change the password via the admin menu.
 For students, you can edit their password via the Add / Edit User menu option and click on their name.

+**<span style="color:red">Password reset warning</span>**
+<br/><br/>
+When you change the SALT, the LMS will know it had been changed and it will reset the Admin and Super Admin password to "password".
+It does this so you aren't locked out of the LMS.
+You will have to change these login to a better password as soon as you change the SALT.

 <br/><br/>
 # Screenshot and files